-- A. A player alters the results of a match after the match is over. - B. A player lies to a tournament official about what happened in a game to make his case stronger. - C. A player allows her opponent to put a creature into the graveyard even though the creature has not been dealt lethal damage. - D. A player notices that his opponent resolved only half of the triggered ability of Sword of Feast and Famine and decides not to call attention to the error. - E. A player peeks at another player's picks during the draft. - F. A player, after seeing his opponent mana weave and randomize insufficiently, pile shuffles to undo the weave instead of calling a judge. - G. A player adds cards to his Sealed Deck pool. - H. A player realizes he has accidentally drawn an extra card, then fails to call a judge in order to avoid a penalty.
+- A. A player alters the results of a match after the match is over. - B. A player lies to a tournament official about what happened in a game to make his case stronger. - C. A player allows her opponent to put a creature into the graveyard even though the creature has not been dealt lethal damage. - D. A player notices that his opponent resolved only half of the triggered ability of Sword of Feast and Famine and decides not to call attention to the error. - E. A player peeks at another player's picks during the draft. - F. A player adds cards to his Sealed Deck pool. - G. A player realizes he has accidentally drawn an extra card, then fails to call a judge in order to avoid a penalty.